JohnVirgin/CESM-Niagara/README.md

 Replace those default files with the ones from this repo, and you should be good to go.

-## Getting the Source code for the Single Column Atmosphere Model (SCAM) from NCAR and the macOS configuration files from this Github
+### Getting the Source code for the Single Column Atmosphere Model (SCAM) from NCAR and the macOS configuration files from this Github
 To be updated in the future

+# Running the Model (Quickstart version)